jmlacasa/backtesting_finance/README.md

 #### Simulated trades example
-![Trades of a single run](images/backtest_example.JPG) *Complete simulated run of trades with a specific strategy and parameters*
+![Trades of a single run](images/backtest_example.JPG) *[Complete simulated run of trades with a specific strategy and parameters](backtest_results_sample/SmartMoneyConcepts_2022-04-01-2023-03-31dates_10-10swing_15-60candles.html)*.
+Upward arrows are long entries, downward arrows are short entries.
+Green are profitable trades and red are losing trades.

 #### Heatmaps
 ![Heatmap Visualization](images/heatmap.JPG)
-*Heatmap illustrating optimization of specific parameters*
+*[Heatmap illustrating optimization of specific parameters](backtest_results_sample/parameter_optimization_10_sw.html).
+The optimal configuration suggests large order blocks.
+Without trailing stop loss, 3:1 risk ratio, 20% bigger stop loss than the indicator suggests, 48hs order duration. (further testing demonstrated this to be an overfitted example to these specific market conditions)*

 #### Order Blocks and Trades
-![Order Blocks and Trades](images/candlestick_chart.JPG) *Example of traded order blocks*
+![Order Blocks and Trades](images/candlestick_chart.JPG) *[Example of traded order blocks](backtest_results_sample/candlestick_stop_limit_3meses.html).
+Structure is visible as dotted lines indicating ChoCh and BOS.
+An order block (in this case only buy types are visible) is composed by take profit (green upper bound) and stop loss (red lower bound).
+Limit price is down the middle.*

 ## Installation